Song Tracker

 TypeError – Invalid song ID type

 This method removes all relations to a video.
+It also removed the video from the played videos table.
 This is useful in case a video gets removed from the database.

 If the video relation does not exist, nothing will be done.